dfrnt-labs/terminusdb-docs-static/src/app/docs/terminuscms-dashboard-reference/page.md

 ## Overview

-The TerminusCMS dashboard is a place to -
+The DFRNT TerminusDB cloud dashboard is a place to -

 *   Manage your teams and collaborators
 *   Manage your data products/projects
 *   Model schema or edit in code
 *   Manual data and content curation
 *   Test and build queries
-*   Collaborate on other user's TerminusCMS projects
+*   Collaborate on other user's TerminusDB projects
 *   Manage, review, and accept or reject change requests.

 For details about how to achieve any of the list above, please take a look at the [product tour](/docs/product-tour/).

-TerminusCMS is structured in such a way -
+TerminusDB is structured in such a way -

 ![How teams, users and projects are structured.](https://assets.terminusdb.com/docs/teams-users-and-projects2.png)

-When you sign up for TerminusCMS is automatically generates a team for you based on your login credentials.
-You can create other teams too.
+When you sign up for DFRNT TerminusDB cloud, it automatically generates a team for you based on your login credentials.
 You will be an admin user for any of your teams.

 You can then invite collaborators to your team.
 The permissions you grant them for the team will be applied to all projects within that team.